Paper Wasps

 Why are they called “paper wasps?”

-Paper wasps get their name based on the way they create the materials that are used to construct their nests.
-Worker wasps gather fibrous plant materials (think of things like plant stems and dried wood) and combine it with their saliva to produce an almost papier-mâché-like substance that is used to fashion the home.
+Paper wasps get their name from how they create the materials used to construct their nests.
+Worker wasps gather fibrous plant materials (like plant stems and dried wood) and combine them with their saliva to produce an almost paper-mâché-like substance used to fashion the home.

 How did I get paper wasps?